ahoymarcus/nextjs-myjs-tech-blog/articles/itil-service-management-framework-2022-03-30.md

 ###### The Service Value System (SVS)

-The site  [Bmc.com](https://www.bmc.com/blogs/itil-service-value-system/) explains that the Service Value System (SVS) is the way that ITIL V4 has to measure and qualify the values related to a service from the organizaion.
-And the SVS also comes to describe how all the components and activities of the organization have work together and as a system, as to have that values inquired actualy being created by the service.
+The site  [Bmc.com](https://www.bmc.com/blogs/itil-service-value-system/) explains that the Service Value System (SVS) is the way that ITIL V4 has to measure the qualify of values related to a service from the organizaion.
+And the SVS also comes to describe how all the components and activities of the organization have work together and as a system, as to have that values inquired really implemented within the service.

 So, when ITIL V4 talks about the value system of a service, it reasons that a service to be supplied to the market, it has to be proven feasible, meaning that the professional group responsible for planning the service should have to bring 2 basic inputs showing the possibility of producing value is really present within that service being effored.

-The first **input** that it is necessary to show is the **opportinities** that the organization has sum up to justify its efforts towards some goal, just as the second **input** necessary should show that there is exits a plausible/perceived **demand** coming from the market that also can justify the use of all the resources necessary to supply the related service.
+The first **input** that it is necessary to be shown is the **opportinities** which brings to the organization the means to sum up all the justifications to the efforts directed towards the service goal, while the the second **input** necessary should show that it really exists a plausible and perceived **demand** coming from the market that can justify the use of all the resources necessary to create or supply the related service.

 On the other side of the equation, as a **output**, it is also necessary to show a concrete **value** being created by the service in question.

 ###### Management Practices of ITIL V4